Research Data Management

-Costs associated with making research data open are fully eligible for funding and may be included in the grant proposal.
+Costs associated with making research data open are often eligible for funding and may be included in your grant proposal.

-No specific repository is imposed: you may deposit data where you wish, provided the data corresponds with the FAIR principles i.e. they are Findable, Accessible, Interoperable and Re-Usable.
+Most funders don't require you to use a specific repository, you may deposit data where you wish, provided the data corresponds with the FAIR principles i.e., they are Findable, Accessible, Interoperable and Reusable.
 Please ensure that your dataset/s are entered in your TCD RSS profile including the grant number and funder name and use TARA, if appropriate, as your data repository or provide a link in the RSS to an external repository.
 A list of other trusted repositories is available at Re3data.
 If there is no disciplinary repository available for your data and if it is not suitable for TARA, you can use the Zenodo repository, provided by OpenAIRE and hosted by CERN.

 - Intellectual Property

 - Jeopardising the project's main objectives